MacMannes/stackmob-docs/sdks/android/guides/developer.md

 }
 ```

 Each `Task` object now can have a link to another `Task` object.
 This is called a one-to-one relation.
-Any child of a class extending `StackMobMob`, or any collection of them, becomes a relation like this and is stored independently.
+Any child of a class extending `StackMobModel`, or any collection of them, becomes a relation like this and is stored independently.
 Now let's take a look at a new object.

 ## One to Many Relationship